canadiankay/JS30-challenge/my-notes.md

                       `.map(link => link.textContent)`
                       `.filter(blvd => blvd.includes('de'));`
 - split method takes in a pattern and turns a string into a new array of substrings without changing the original string

+### Day 5:
+- an element in CSS can be both a flex item and flex container
+- default of flexbox stacks items left to right